PeoplePlusAI/Jan-Ki-Baat/README.md

 ## Introduction

-**Jan Ki Baat (JKB)** is an initiative by **People+AI** designed to revolutionize how governments and organizations gather real-time feedback from citizens.
+**JKB** is an initiative by **People+AI** designed to revolutionize how governments and organizations gather real-time feedback from citizens.
 By leveraging **AI-powered voice bots**, JKB enables large-scale, authentic feedback collection, empowering decision-makers with actionable, data-driven insights.

 ---